Back to Blogs

 Ho Chi Minh City (Saigon)

 Skyscrapers, rooftop cafés, motorbike traffic, and nonstop movement define the city.
 Experiencing both Hanoi and Ho Chi Minh City helps travellers understand Vietnam’s fascinating contrasts.
+Read our full Ho Chi Minh City Travel Guide for top attractions and travel tips.

 Many travellers combine both cities through a 6-days Ho Chi Minh & Hanoi budget tour